UBOS-tech/node-red-contrib-image-generation-ubos/README.md

 ## Setup

-When editing the nodes properties, to get your `OPENAI_API_KEY` log in to [ChatGPT](https://chat.openai.com/chat) and then visit https://platform.openai.com/account/api-keys click "+ Create new secret key" then copy and paste the "API key" into the nodes `API_KEY` property value.
+When editing the nodes properties, to get your `OPENAI_API_KEY` visit https://platform.openai.com/account/api-keys click "+ Create new secret key" then copy and paste the "API key" into the nodes `API_KEY` property value.

 To get your `Organization` visit https://platform.openai.com/account/org-settings then copy and paste the "OrganizationID" into the nodes `Organization` property value.